 As with OFX, you can lock in your rate of exchange and you can set up regular payments.

 For example, my bank is Wells Fargo back in the US and they charge me a fee of $15USD for international transfers.
 Then Westpac Bank in Australia charges me another fee for an international deposit of $12AUD.
 Both of these fees are in addition to the forex brokerage fee.

 Forex Alternatives Worth Checking Out When Transferring Money to Australia

-There are two alternatives to forex brokers that are both very clever and utilise a peer-to-peer marketplace.
+There are two alternatives to forex brokers that are both very clever and utilize a peer-to-peer marketplace.